NodyHub/blog/content/posts/2020-07-container-breakouts.md

 ### Privileged Container
 If you start a container with Docker and you add the flag `--privileged` that means to the process in the container can act as root user on the host.
-The containerization would have the advantage of self-containing software shipment, but no real security boundaries to the kernel.
+The containerization would have the advantage of self-containing software shipment, but **no** real **security boundaries to** the **kernel**.

 There are multiple ways to escape from a privileged container.
 Let us have a start.